When To Visit

 2. Metropolitan Train

-The Metropolitan train does not stop at Termini.
+The Metropolitan train (FL1 line) does not stop at Termini.
 Get off at Tiburtina Station or, before that, at Ostiense Station where you can connect to Line B of the Rome Metro.

 3. Terravision Bus